vsangeevan25/mouse_organoid/README.md

 # Ribosome profiling on mouse organoid

-This repository contains the code and associated files for a on ribosome profiling on mouse organoid ([https://pmc.ncbi.nlm.nih.gov/articles/PMC10795831/](#)).
+This repository contains the code and associated files for a ribosome profiling study analysis on mouse organoid ([https://pmc.ncbi.nlm.nih.gov/articles/PMC10795831/](#)).

 ## Repository Organization